Characterization of symmetries of contact Hamiltonian systems: Decompositions of vector fields on contact manifolds

 \subsection{Hamiltonian--horizontal decomposition and tensor densities}

 The Hamiltonian--horizontal decomposition presented in the previous section strictly depends on the choice of the contact form.
 If we consider a contactomorphism $\eta \mapsto f \eta$ as in Proposition~\ref{prop:contactomorphism}, the Hamiltonian function will be rescaled by $f$ and a more complicated transformation law will hold for $\delta_Y$.
-It is possible to relax this dependence on the contact form by introducing tensor densities, as done in~\cite[Chapter 7.5]{projective} and~\cite{vectorcontactstructure}.
+Nevertheless, it is possible to relax this dependence on the contact form and obtain an intrinsic representation of the splitting by introducing tensor densities, as done in~\cite[Chapter 7.5]{projective} and~\cite{vectorcontactstructure}.

 We postpone the technical definitions to Appendix~\ref{app:tensor} and just recall here the relevant consequences in the case of exact contact manifolds.
-In particular, what matters is equation~\eqref{eqn:tendensity}: on $(M,\eta)$ a tensor density $\phi$ of degree $\lambda$ is an object with the local expression
+What matters most for us is equation~\eqref{eqn:app:tensorcontactexplaine} (see Appendix~\ref{app:tensor}): on $(M,\eta)$ a tensor density $\phi$ of degree $\lambda$ is an object with the local expression

-In particular, this means that the choice of a contact form $\eta$ allows to express tensor densities (as a module over the group of contactormorphisms) not in terms of the the volume form induced by $\eta$, but directly in terms of $\eta$.
-In particular, it turns out that contactomorphisms are a very special case of tensor densities.
+In particular, this means that the choice of a contact form $\eta$ allows to express tensor densities (as a module over the group of contactomorphisms) not in terms of the volume form induced by $\eta$ (see Remark~\ref{rmk:volume}) as one would usually do, but directly in terms of $\eta$ itself.
+This allows one to describe infinitesimal contactomorphisms as a special case of tensor densities.